HackYourFuture/curriculum/student-manual.md

 - If you agree to participate in a meeting at work and do not show up, it won't be appreciated.
 - If you do not stick to deadlines, your company and colleagues might get in trouble, and that won't be appreciated.
-- If you do not communicate well with your colleagues, mentors, managers, bosses or team-leaders, that also won't be appreciated.
+- If you do not communicate well with your colleagues, teachers, managers, bosses or team-leaders, that also won't be appreciated.

 In short: Treat HackYourFuture as a job (and not a hobby) and you won't have to worry about the 3-strike policy.
 Last but not least, when you graduate from our program with no strikes (or at least less than 3) we have some indication of you being a reliable person and that your team (or company) can count on.
 Simple :)

-## 1.9 Start your career <a name="career"></a>
+## 1.8 Start your career <a name="career"></a>
 After graduation, it is time to find an internship.
 This internship almost always leads to a paid job.
 HackYourFuture will do its best to find suitable companies for you, as we have an extensive network of partner companies.
 However, finding work will depend also on your efforts:

 1. Is 'Your Personal Brand' ready?